JonnyAsh/OOP_ASMIS/README.md

 ![rejected accept](https://github.com/JonnyAsh/OOP_ASMIS/blob/67a55d35199aa14fb51effb24afb3b8f9a1e01c9/images/accept%20reject.png)

 Once a user signs up with a username and password, it is stored in the patient’s text file.
-Here it is stored in string text which can be easily read if accessed by a threat actor.
+Here, it is stored in string text which can be easily read if accessed by a threat actor.
 To improve the security and confidentiality of the patient’s PII, the user class uses the imported Hashlib library to encode the password string.
 The Hashlib takes the user’s password and hashes it using sha256 constructor which results in a hash value.

 ```html
 hashedpassword = hashlib.sha256(Password.encode()).hexdigest()